Trevo-Wai/qa-assessment-ecommerce-tests-demo/README.md

 ---

-## Project Structure
+## 📁 Project Structure

-Cypress
+### **Cypress**

-Test files for automated payment flow are located in Cypress-paymentflow-with-mock-api-test/cypress/e2e/Payment/.
+- Test files for the automated payment flow are located in
+  `Cypress-paymentflow-with-mock-api-test/cypress/e2e/Payment/`.

-Mock API responses (like successful payment data) are stored in Cypress-paymentflow-with-mock-api-test/cypress/fixtures/.
+- Mock API responses (like successful payment data) are stored in

-Selenium
+  `Cypress-paymentflow-with-mock-api-test/cypress/fixtures/`.

+---

+### **Selenium**

-For Selenium-based automation, Java Page Object classes are inside selenium-paymentflow-tests/src/test/java/pages
+- Java Page Object classes for Selenium-based automation are located in
+  `selenium-paymentflow-tests/src/test/java/pages`.

-Selenium TestNG test scripts are located in selenium-paymentflow-tests/src/test/java/tests
+- TestNG test scripts are located in
+  `selenium-paymentflow-tests/src/test/java/tests`.

+---

 ### Automated Testing